Tips On Care And Growing Duranta Erecta

 For propagation, softwood cuttings, stem cuttings, and leaf cuttings are generally used because they root easily.

-However, they are also be grown from seeds.
+However, they are also grown from seeds.

-Spring is the best time to take cuttings because the plant is actively growing in this season and its growth hormones are active.
+Spring is the best time to take cuttings because the plant is actively growing in this season, and its growth hormones are active.

 Plant the cuttings in a moist sterile or perlite potting mix and cover them with a cloche to maintain the moisture level.